vanishka-tanwar/4bit_magnitude_comparator/README.md

-which shall display the "successful" message.
+which shall display the "successful" message after running all the respective tasks.
 ![T-20_successful](https://user-images.githubusercontent.com/72103059/130254369-d9112e33-d50c-4028-9c2a-1e8dba499c0d.png)

 ## Step 6: magic layout generate
+For magic layout generation in magic tool write this in terminal where you ran the above process

 ```sh
 bash-4:$